Misinformation thrives on video site popular with far-right

 Election misinformation is thriving on Rumble, a video sharing platform popular with some conservatives and far-right groups, according to research published Thursday.

-Nearly half of the videos suggested by the site in response to searches for common election-related terms contained misinformation, according to the analysis from NewsGuard, a firm that monitors online misinformation.
+Nearly half of the videos suggested by the site in response to searches for common election-related terms came from untrustworthy sources, according to the analysis from NewsGuard, a firm that monitors online misinformation.

-The percentage was far better at Rumble's much larger rival YouTube, where about 1 in 5 videos were found to contain misinformation after researchers ran the same searches.
+The percentage was far better at Rumble's much larger rival YouTube, where about 1 in 5 videos came from untrustworthy sources.
 The search terms included the names of candidates as well as politically sensitive words and phrases such as gun rights, voter fraud and abortion.

 People are also reading…